 Slee’s lab focused on cardiovascular disease—the number one cause of death worldwide, according to the World Health Organization.

 “It’s also the number one healthcare cost burden in the United States,” says Slee.
 “Despite the fact that it’s largely reversible through diet and exercise, we haven’t done anything to put a dent in the number of deaths due to cardiovascular disease.”

-Greco spent the summer examining the anti-inflammatory effects of resveratrol, an antioxidant that’s found in red wine and grapes.
-She’s continuing the research project for academic credit this year with plans to publish her findings in a peer reviewed scientific journal.
+Greco spent the summer examining the anti-inflammatory effects of resveratrol, an antioxidant that is found in red wine and grapes.
+She’s continuing this research project for academic credit this year with plans to publish her findings in a peer reviewed scientific journal.